Microsoft MECM connector

-The SCCM connector gathers data about devices from Microsoft Systems Center Configuration Manager.
+The MECM connector gathers data about devices from Microsoft Endpoint Configuration Manager (formerly Systems Center Configuration Manager or SCCM).

 - Resource ID

 - Device name

 - User name

 - Host name (device name + domain name)